VUIIS/dax/docs/dax_command_line_tools.rst

 	        Xnatdownload -d /tmp/downloadPID -c  upload_sheet.csv
    	   *Transform the XnatDownload data in BIDS format for all sessions, scantype and resources:
+    		Xnatdownload -p PID --sess all -d /tmp/downloadPID -s all --rs all --bids /tmp/BIDS_dataset *Transform the XnatDownload data in BIDS format for all sessions, scantype and resources with xnat tag:
+    		Xnatdownload -p PID --sess all -d /tmp/downloadPID -s all --rs all --bids /tmp/BIDS_dataset -xt *Transform the XnatDownload data in BIDS format for all sessions, scantype and resources with xnat tag and perform bond:
-    		Xnatdownload -p PID --sess all -d /tmp/downloadPID -s all --rs all --bids /tmp/BIDS_dataset
+    		Xnatdownload -p PID --sess all -d /tmp/downloadPID -s all --rs all --bids /tmp/BIDS_dataset -xt --bond /tmp/BOND_dir

 	optional arguments:
 	  -h, --help            show this help message and exit